ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 Pandas has built in tools for reading data from a variety of data formats, including Excel spreadsheets, raw text and csv files.
 It can also interface with databases such as MySQL, but we are not going to cover databases in this tutorial.

-We've provided the `scottish_hills.csv` file<a href="https://github.com/ourcodingclub/CC-python-pandas-matplotlib" target="_blank">in this github repository</a> The file contains **all** the mountains above 3000 feet (about 914 metres) in Scotland.
-We can load this easily into a DataFrame with the `read_csv` command.
+We've provided the `scottish_hills.csv` file <a href="https://github.com/ourcodingclub/CC-python-pandas-matplotlib" target="_blank">in this github repository</a>.
+The file contains **all** the mountains above 3000 feet (about 914 metres) in Scotland.
+We can load this easily into a DataFrame with the `read_csv` function.

 If you are writing a complete script to follow the tutorial, create a new file and enter: